The Key Peninsula: Beauty and Recreation in the Pacific Northwest

 Wind surfing and hang gliding - On Henderson Bay by the Purdy Spit is a popular spot with prime conditions for windsurfing and Hang gliding.

-Key Peninsula is coffee country
+Key Peninsula is Coffee Country

 Key Peninsula residents are crazy for coffee; thus one can find espresso stands strewn along the highway, from Purdy to Key Center.

 Ravensara Drive-Thru Espresso and Bakery is also right on Hwy 302 and 118th Ave. just past Charboneau's Landscape and Supply.
 The front of the building is home to Serenity Salon, a day spa specializing in hair in nails.
 The Ravansara sign is prominently displayed.
 Drive around behind the Salon and you will find the drive up window to Ravansara.
 Ravanasara is one of the most popular espresso stands on the Key Peninsula.
-They offer many organic products, and their homemade soups and fresh baked pastries are killer.
+They offer many organic products, and their homemade soups and freshly baked pastries are killer.
 They have very friendly service, reasonable prices, and an extensive menu of coffees, teas, lattes, and all things espresso.
 You can find Ravansara Espresso on Facebook.
 11818 State Route 302, Gig Harbor, WA.

 Close to Home Espresso resides in Key Center, nestled in the brand new Food Market shopping center.
 Close to Home is a walk up coffee stand and is the oldest coffee shop on the Key Peninsula.
-It was nominated for best coffee shop by KING5 Best in Western Washington (coffee shop categor) in 2013.
+It was nominated for best coffee shop by KING5 Best in Western Washington (coffee shop category) in 2013.
 There are tables outside under the eaves (or out in the sun during good weather) where locals and visitors hang out, shooting the breeze while sipping their java.
 Local artists and artisans have some of their wares on display and for sale.
 Barista Margaret wows Peninsulans with her daily stunning bouquets of fresh flowers from her garden.
 They can be purchased at a low price.
 Everyone knows the barista's, even if they aren't coffee people.
 Owner Laura McClintock has many of the same barista's she had back in the beginning, twenty-one years ago.
 It's like a family.
 Not only is their menu extensive and creative, but their home, fresh baked goods make it extra special.
 Let me tell you, the fresh, hot, cheddar bacon scones are to die for.
 You can also find them on Facebook.
 9021 Key Peninsula Hwy, Lakebay, WA.

 Dining on the Key Peninsula